 A visitor to London at Christmas time can not resist admiring the Christmas trees at Trafalgar Square and at Windsor Castle.

-Some of the best things to do in London during Christmastime is to appreciate Nutcracker by the English National Ballet, to listen to traditional Christmas carols at St Paul Catedral or at Royal Albert Hall., to shop at Selfridges, Fortnum & Mason, to check out famous shops in Oxford Street, Bond Street, and Regent Street, and have fun watching a magnificent performance of brilliant acrobats, trapeze artists, and contortionists at Circus 1903.
+Some of the best things to do in London during Christmastime are to appreciate Nutcracker by the English National Ballet, to listen to traditional Christmas carols at St Paul Catedral or at Royal Albert Hall., to shop at Selfridges, Fortnum & Mason, to check out famous shops in Oxford Street, Bond Street, and Regent Street, and have fun watching a magnificent performance of brilliant acrobats, trapeze artists, and contortionists at Circus 1903.

-The best London Christmas markets are Southbank Centre’s Winter Market, Greenwich Market. with antiques, Westfield London’s Christmas market, Christmas by the River at London Bridge City, and Kingston’s Christmas market.
+The best London Christmas markets are Southbank Centre’s Winter Market, Greenwich Market with antiques, Westfield London’s Christmas market, Christmas by the River at London Bridge City, and Kingston’s Christmas market.
 To see the best of the markets, consider taking a London Christmas Lights and Markets Tour with a Local.